 We have sold our miniature cattle from Connecticut to California, Florida to New Mexico and Texas to Canada.

 Auburn University has a group of miniature cattle that they are breeding through their vet school.
 Those original cattle were born & bred on our farm.

-We have sold cattle to just about every state.
+We have sold cattle to 33 states and Canada.
 Many are people who have been around cattle and now have kids or grandkids.
 They want to share their cattle experience with the next generation.

 It is hard not to fall in love with a little mini calf that barely comes up to your knees.